EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 ```

 ### Mutational Signatures Analysis
-Mutational processes generate characteristic pattern of mutations, known as a mutational signatures.
+Mutational processes generate characteristic patterns of mutations, known as a mutational signatures.
 Distinct mutational signatures have been extracted from various cancer types and normal somatic tissues and deposited in the  Catalogue of Somatic Mutations in Cancer, or [COSMIC database](https://cancer.sanger.ac.uk/signatures/).
 These include signatures of single base substitutions (SBSs), doublet base substitutions (DBSs), small insertions and deletions (IDs) and copy number alterations (CNs).
 It is possible to assign mutational signatures to individual samples or groups using the `signature_fitting` function.
 This analysis provides the opportunity to identify the mutational processes involved in somatic mutagenesis within specific samples/groups.
 In the long run, it can provide evidence supporting the contribution of environmental mutagens to the mutation spectrum observed in human cancers.

 The `signature_fitting` function utilizes the [SigProfiler](https://github.com/AlexandrovLab) suite of tools developped by the Alexandrov lab.
 This function will create a virtual environment using reticulate to run python, which is required for the SigProfiler tools.
-Python version 3.8 or newer is required.
 It will also install several python dependencies using a conda virtual environment on first use, as well as the FASTA files for all chromosomes for your specified reference genome.
 As a result ~3Gb of storage must be available for the downloads of each genome.

-Somatic mutations in their 96-base trinucleotide context are first summed across samples or experimental groups of interest to create a mutation count matrix.
+Somatic mutations in their 96-base trinucleotide context are summed across samples or experimental groups of interest to create a mutation count matrix.
 Mutational signatures are then assigned to each sample/group using refitting methods (Díaz-Gay et al., 2023).
 Signature refitting (also known as signature fitting or signature assignment) quantifies the contribution of a set of signatures to the mutational profile of a sample/group.
 The process is a numerical optimization approach that finds the combination of mutational signatures that most closely reconstructs the mutation count matrix.
 To quantify the number of mutations imprinted by each signature, the tool uses a custom implementation of the forward stagewise algorithm and it applies nonnegative least squares, based on the Lawson-Hanson method.

-Currently, `signature_fitting` offers fitting of COSMIC version 3.3 SBS signatures.
+Currently, `signature_fitting` offers fitting of COSMIC version 3.3 SBS signatures to the SBS96 matrix of any sample/group.
 For advanced use, including using a custom set of reference signatures, or fitting the DBS, ID, or CN signatures, it is suggested to use the SigProfiler python tools directly in python as described in their respective documentation [here](https://github.com/AlexandrovLab).

-`signature_fitting` requires the installation of reticulate and [SigProfilerMatricGeneratorR](https://github.com/AlexandrovLab/SigProfilerMatrixGeneratorR).
+`signature_fitting` requires the installation of reticulate and [SigProfilerMatricGeneratorR](https://github.com/AlexandrovLab/SigProfilerMatrixGeneratorR) as well as a version of python 3.8 or newer.
 ```{r}
 # Install reticulate
 install.packages("reticulate")